Chinese ATV Won’t Start – Troubleshooting Guide

 Wiring Issues Between the Battery and Start Button/Ignition Key Switch

-If both switches check out alright, ensure the wiring from each button is undamaged and properly connected.
+If both switches check out all alright, ensure the wiring from each button is undamaged and properly connected.

 You press the starter and hear a clicking sound, but the starter does not engage, and the engine does turn.
 This indicates there is an issue with the solenoid or possibly with the starter.